Magic Versus Science

 - Science vs Religion

-- Again, particularly ironic, since religion and science historically, and largely still do, had a positive relationship.
+- Again, particularly ironic, since religion and science historically, and largely still do, had a positive relationship, contrary to arguments you might witness online.

 - Although the distinction is obvious: one is based entirely on empirical evidence, the other demands the need of unproven dogma.
 Of course, several religions do promote an empirical worldview: you have to experience the divine before you can call yourself spiritual.